FedeDP/ncursesFM/README.md

 * Long file operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.
-* It has an internal udev monitor, to poll udev for new devices.
+* It has an internal udisks2 monitor, to poll for new devices.
 It can automount new connected devices too.
+Device monitor will list only mountable devices, eg: dvd reader will not be listed until a cd/dvd is inserted.

 **Optional (compile time) features that require sd-bus API (systemd)**
 * Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
 * It can (un)mount drives/usb sticks/ISO files through udisks2.
-For drives/usb sticks mount, you also need libudev to list all mountable drives.
+For drives/usb sticks mount, you also need libudev.
-ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg: after a reboot).
-* If built with libudev support, it can perform devices automount too.
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
 It relies upon packagekit, so it should be distro agnostic.

 ---